Shani360/AutoComplete/README.md

 ## Getting Started With Asp.Net
-enter CitiesApi directory, open the CitiesApi.sln and run with the nuggets.
+Enter CitiesApi directory, open the CitiesApi.sln and run with the nuggets.

 ## Getting Started With SQL Server